natecraddock/workspaces.nvim/README.md

     -- sort by recent use rather than by name. requires sort to be true mru_sort = true,

+    -- option to automatically activate workspace when opening neovim in a workspace directory auto_open = false,

     -- enable info-level notifications after adding or removing a workspace notify_info = true,